gvwilson/thirdbit/src/fiction/santas/index.md

 she whispered.
 "But if anyone's watching, they won't know that."

-The door swung open with a Halloween creak before Finner could answer.
+The door swung open with an ominous creak before Finner could answer.
 He swallowed hard and followed Santa Hood into the house.

 The carpet in the hall looked just like it always had.
 So did the gargoyle coathooks and the over-stuffed chairs in the sitting room, but the plants were gone.
-In their place stood a large table covered in maps—maps of cities, continents, and solar systems, with floor plans and aerial photographs scattered among them
+In their place stood a large table covered in maps of cities, continents, and solar systems, with floor plans and aerial photographs scattered among them